 After executing tests, retesting if needed, identifying bugs, and documenting test results, it is time to wrap up the testing life cycle.
 In this stage, compile results into structured reports for evaluation by stakeholders.
 Make sure the testing team meets to analyze test results and artifacts.
 Spend some time identifying improvements that can be made to the testing strategy.
 Use criteria like time, cost, test coverage, and alignment with business expectations to measure the success of this testing cycle.

 The output of this stage is a detailed test closure report that includes meaningful, easy to understand test metrics.
 Use these metrics to determine the level of success achieved in this test cycle.

-A thorough and professional software testing life cycle is the best way to create a culture of quality for your team and build confidence in an application for your stakeholders.
+A thorough and professional software testing life cycle is the best way to create a culture of quality for your team.
+As a bonus, this “quality culture” will start to build confidence in your software applications for your stakeholders.
 The careful exploration of errors to remove defects gives your team increased insight into how your application works, which can save time when developing the next version.
 It is impractical to find all errors in a program, so exhaustive, extensive testing is not the best goal.
 The aim of every tester and developer should be to find and fix the errors with most negative impact on the use and performance of the application.